irfanjat/Project-Two-tier-flask-app/README.md

-# 🐍 Two-Tier Flask Application with Jenkins CI/CD and Docker on AWS.
+# 🐍 Two-Tier Flask Application with Jenkins CI/CD and Docker on AWS

 > Fully automated CI/CD pipeline using Jenkins, Docker, GitHub, and AWS EC2